emson/emson/_posts/2008-06-10-understanding-rspec-stories-a-tutorial.markdown

 The simplest type of RSpec Story consists of a single file that contains both the Story and the executable Steps, all you need to do is require the library or class you wish to test.<br/>
 For example if we wish to use RSpec to test an **Account** object you would create your library file such as **account.rb**:
+{% highlight ruby %}
 class Account
   attr_accessor :balance

   def initialize(amount)
     @balance = amount
   end

   def transfer_to(account, amount)
     @balance = @balance - amount.to_f
     account.balance = account.balance.to_f + amount.to_f
   end
 end
+{% endhighlight %}

 Now create your RSpec Story and save this file as **account_story.rb** with the following content.
 Note that on Apple OSX systems you seem to have to require the **rubygems** library:
+{% highlight ruby %}
 require 'rubygems'
 require 'spec'
 require 'spec/story'
 require 'account'

 Story "transfer to cash account",
 %(As a savings account holder
-      I want to transfer money from my savings account So that I can get cash easily from an ATM) do
+  I want to transfer money from my savings account
+  So that I can get cash easily from an ATM) do

   Scenario "savings account is in credit" do
     Given "my savings account balance is", 100 do |balance|
       @savings_account = Account.new(balance)
     end
     And "my cash account balance is", 10 do |balance|
       @cash_account = Account.new(balance)
     end
     When "I transfer", 20 do |amount|
       @savings_account.transfer_to(@cash_account, amount)
     end
     Then "my savings account balance should be", 80 do |expected_amount|
       @savings_account.balance.should == expected_amount
     end
     And "my cash account balance should be", 30 do |expected_amount|
       @cash_account.balance.should == expected_amount
     end
   end

   Scenario "savings account is overdrawn" do
     Given "my savings account balance is", -20
     And "my cash account balance is", 10
     When "I transfer", 20
-        Then "my savings account balance should be", -40 And "my cash account balance should be", 30 end
+    Then "my savings account balance should be", -40 And "my cash account balance should be", 30 end end
-    end
+{% endhighlight %}

 Note that although you did not explicitly define the code in the Steps of the second Scenario the RSpec framework uses the **Given, When, Then** methods defined in the first Scenario.
 In fact if you look at the Story and think of it as a plain old Ruby code file you gradually understand what is happening.
 The file defines a number of methods **Story, Scenario, Given, When** and **Then**, note that when RSpec analyses this Story file it parses the two Scenarios and is able to match the **Given, When, Then** methods with the other Scenario.